Are you considering buying a LifeSpan treadmill but not sure which model to get or even if a treadmill will be right for

 Very solid and stable, assembled the TR4000i measures 74″ x 33″ x 54″.
 Folded, it measures 42″ x 33″ x 66″.
 Its thickly padded oversized running surface measures 20″ x 66″.
 A generous user weight limit of 350 pounds will accommodate most people.

-With its powerful 3.25 HP continuous duty DC motor, 0.5 to 12 mph speed capability and 0 to 15 incline level options, the TR 4000i Folding Treadmill would be a great choice for anyone who is serious about exercise.
+With its powerful 3.25 HP continuous-duty DC motor, 0.5 to 12 mph speed capability, and 0 to 15 incline level options, the TR 4000i Folding Treadmill would be an excellent choice for anyone serious about exercise.

 It has 17 pre-set programs, including 7 for sports training, 5 for weight management, and 5 healthy living programs.
 Its easy-to-read LCD panel will enable you to view your workout stats.
 These include your current Program Profile, Incline Level, Time, Speed, Distance Travelled, Step Count, Calories Burned, and Heart Rate.

 High-quality speakers and an iPod/headphone jack will allow you to listen to music as you work out.